GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

-[submit their apps to App Lab](https://developer.oculus.com/blog/introducing-app-lab-a-new-way-to-distribute-oculus-quest-apps/), a way for developers to distribute apps directly to consumers safely and securely, via direct links or platforms like [SideQuest](https://sidequestvr.com/), without requiring store approval and without sideloading, which allows them to get an app directly to end users, even if it is early in development, experimental, or aimed at a unique audience.
+[submit their apps to App Lab](https://developer.oculus.com/blog/introducing-app-lab-a-new-way-to-distribute-oculus-quest-apps/), a way for developers to distribute apps directly to consumers safely and securely, via direct links or platforms like [SideQuest](https://sidequestvr.com/), without requiring store approval and without sideloading.
+This allows them to get an app directly to end users, even if it is early in development, experimental, or aimed at a unique audience.

 ## Exemplary PWAs on the Oculus Quest&nbsp;2